BruceEckel/ConcurrentPython/Chapters/00_Notes.md

 - On top of this, a small fraction of problems use some concurrency solutions as a structuring mechanism.
   Usually the driving force is "not fast enough" but sometimes (ironically) it can be "too complicated."
-In general using concurrency when speed is not your problem seems like a code smell.

 The concept of whether something is synchronous refers to when a function finishes vs. when a function returns.
-In the vast majority of Python code these two points are identical, a.k.a synchronous: a function returns when it finishes.
+In the vast majority of Python code a function returns when it finishes, so these two points are identical, that is, *synchronous*.
 But with an asynchronous call, the function returns control to the caller *before* the function finishes---typically much sooner.
 So the two events, returning and finishing, now happen at different points in time: they are *asynchronous*.